Interview: Begonia Maculata

-With its olive green leaves dotted with white dots and a red underside, the Begonia Maculata is instantly appealing.
-This tropical plant is a must-have for anyone looking for a unique touch to their home.
+With its olive green leaves dotted with white spots and its red underside, the Begonia Maculata immediately captivates.
+This tropical plant is a must-have for anyone wanting an original touch in their home.
 Let's discover together how to care for it.

 • Botanical name: Begonia maculata